chriskrycho/v5.chriskrycho.com/site/journal/Endings and Edges.md

 A book needs to have an ending.
 Even if the ending is not the text *concluded* so much as merely *stopped*, the physicality of the thing forces a shape to it.
 Some books sprawl.
 Some demand inventive work of binding.
 But all, in the end, have the *edge* that is their *end*.
 Not so with a blog.
 It goes on, potentially endless.[^my-posts]

 When a thing is done, though, it’s *done*.
 Recognizing as much is an act of particular maturity.
 I dare say that Sacasas was able to recognize it in part *because* he had spent a decade learning deeply and reflecting carefully on technology and ethics.
 He learned, it seems, to sense the edge of a thing even when it is invisible.
-Fittingly, then, he has collected the best of his blog [here][ebook].
+Fittingly, then, he has collected the best of his blog [as an ebook][ebook].
 (You can get it for free if you choose, but certainly worth paying for; I recommend it strongly if you have any interest at all in technology and ethics.)

 What is more: the end of one project does not mean the end of *all* projects.
 Sacasas continues to write, and on many of the same themes, but now in [his newsletter, “The Convivial Society”][tcs].
 This new project is distinct in style and structure and method from his blog.
 You wouldn’t be wrong to think of it like a sequel—and the best sequels inherit what is good from an earlier work, while charting territory of their own.
 It is *good* that The Frailest Thing has ended and The Convivial Society goes on.